AnanyaBandopadhyay/mg-model-partials/README.md

 ## Summary of Contents

-Following is a summary of the scripts, data and other supplementary material included in this data release, organized according in directories as described.
+Following is a summary of the scripts, data and other supplementary material included in this data release, organized according to directories as described.

 * `fallbackrate_data` : fallback rate data for 23 stars at organized by mass and age, as follows: